 SimplyFixIt customers near Hampshire

 We Fix MacBooks, iPads, iPhones and Windows laptops for people from all over the country, including near Hampshire.
 Chances are that you live close to one of our customers already.
-Here is a map of the people that we have helped recently, who live near Hampshire They have posted us their device.
+Here is a map of the people1, who live near Hampshire, that we have helped recently.
+They have posted us their device.
 We have fixed it, and returned it by overnight insured courier.

 Send your device to us via Royal Mail Special Delivery, which should provide you with adequate insurance.
 We will fix it and return it to you without any fuss.